-Both Japan and Europe diverge from the United States in the last few years, with less inflation and lower interest rates.
+Both Japan and Europe diverge from the U.S. in the last few years, with less inflation and lower interest rates.
 But are Japanese and European inflation lower despite their lower or even negative interest rates, or because of them?

-B. Theories
+2.2 Theories

-Old Keynesian models predict that inflation is unstable at the zero bound, as it is under passive policy or an interest rate peg.
-The Taylor rule stabilizes an otherwise unstable economy, but when the Taylor rule cannot operate, inflation will spiral out of control.
-(I use "zero bound" as a shorthand.
-The fact that interest rates were .25% above or below zero is not important to this discussion.
+Old-Keynesian models predict that inflation is unstable at the zero bound, as it is under passive policy or an interest rate peg.
+The Taylor rule stabilizes an otherwise unstable economy, but when it cannot operate, inflation will spiral out of control.
+(I use "zero bound" as a short hand.
+The fact that interest rates were a quarter percent above or below zero is not important to this discussion.
 The key point is that interest rates no longer move more than one-for-one with inflation in the downward direction.)

-New Keynesian models predict that inflation is stable at the zero bound, as it is under passive policy or an interest rate peg.
-However, New Keynesian models are indeterminate at the zero bound.
+New-Keynesian models predict that inflation is stable at the zero bound, as it is under passive policy or an interest rate peg.
+However, new-Keynesian models are indeterminate at the zero bound.
 There are many equilibria, and the economy can jump between them following "sunspots" or "self-confirming expectations."
 Thus, the zero bound, passive interest rate policy, or an interest rate peg lead to extra inflation volatility.
-In these models, an interest rate rule that responds to off-equilibrium inflation more than one-for-one destabilizes an otherwise stable economy.
-The economy is then assumed to jump to the one remaining nonexplosive equilibrium.
+In these models, an interest rate rule that responds to off-equilibrium inflation more than one for one destabilizes an otherwise stable economy.
+The economy is then assumed to jump to the one remaining non-explosive equilibrium.
 Destabilization removes local indeterminacies.
 But when this "active" rule cannot operate, sunspot volatility breaks out.